-As cheesy as it may sound, it’s a cliché for a reason: teamwork really does make the dream work!
+As cheesy as it may sound, it’s a cliché for a reason: Teamwork really does make the dream work!

-MBA programs prioritize endowing their students with the tools they need to communicate successfully in their professional lives.
+MBA programs prioritise endowing their students with the tools they need to communicate successfully in their professional lives.
 Virtually every MBA candidate will take at least one Business Communication course.
 These courses may cover anything from how best to present oneself at a job interview to the most effective formatting of business proposals.
 MBA candidates finish these courses far better prepared for every area of their professional lives than when they started them.

 The world’s most amazing business leaders tend to have what some call a “growth mindset,” which is the idea that every failure or challenge is an opportunity to grow.
-Resilience also depends upon a person’s ability to stay positive; you don’t always need to have a smile on your face, but it is counterproductive to wallow when things don’t go as you had intended.
+Resilience also depends upon a person’s ability to stay positive.
+You don’t always need to have a smile on your face, but it is counterproductive to wallow when things don’t go as you had intended.

-8. Cultural Competence
+8. Cultural competence

 The world of business is becoming more diverse in many respects, so it is more important than ever for MBA programs to thoroughly prepare their students with cultural competence skills – and MBA programs are stepping up to the challenge.
 A fast-growing number of MBA programs are offering and/or required courses that cover culturally specific business practices and more.
 Having a global perspective is also a major aspect of many MBA-level courses, as well as various other core courses.

-So you’ve almost reached the end of the list.
 You’ve learned about many of the most important skill sets for professional success – but it’s impossible to make good use of them without a solid dose of self-awareness.
 You may think you’ve mastered all the skill sets associated with business leadership, but without self-awareness, you’ll never know for sure!